-- NOTE 2: If the umpire fails to terminate the game when a ten (10) or fifteen (15) run rule should be invoked, the run rule exceptions shall not apply if the team which has a ten (10) or fifteen (15) run rule advantage continues to play until there is no longer a ten (10) or fifteen (15) run difference in the score. - (11) AA Local League Option A league may adopt a rule to allow a maximum of seven (7) runs per inning in local league AA regular season play.
-A team may score more than seven (7) runs on a ground rule double or an over the fence home run. - 4.09(b)-It is a regulation tie game when: - (1) The score is even after four or more complete innings.
+NOTE 2: If the umpire fails to terminate the game when a ten (10) or fifteen (15) run rule should be invoked, the run rule exceptions shall not apply if the team which has a ten (10) or fifteen (15) run rule advantage continues to play until there is no longer a ten (10) or fifteen (15) run difference in the score.

+(11) 10U & 12U Local League Option: A league may adopt a rule to allow a team to score a maximum of ten (10) runs per half inning, except in the sixth inning, in regular season play.
+After the sixth inning, the ten-run (10) rule is in force for the remainder of the game.
+Note: A team may score more than ten (10) runs in an inning on a ground rule double or an over the fence home run.

+4.09(b)-It is a regulation tie game when:

+(1) The score is even after four or more complete innings.

-- (2) After three and one-half or more innings, the home team is at bat and has scored enough runs to make the score even and the game is called. - (3) Tie games shall be replayed or played from the exact point of termination at the option of the local league.
+(2) After three and one-half or more innings, the home team is at bat and has scored enough runs to make the score even and the game is called.

+(3) Tie games shall be replayed or played from the exact point of termination at the option of the local league.
 Pitchers shall be subject to regular eligibility rules, and under no condition shall they pitch in more innings than allowed by Rule 8.07.
-NOTE: This rule does not give a pitcher extra eligibility of innings because he did not use his eligible innings in the week in which the original tie game was stopped. - (4) Any game which does not meet any of the conditions noted above shall be declared no contest and shall be replayed from the beginning.
+NOTE: This rule does not give a pitcher extra eligibility of innings because he did not use his eligible innings in the week in which the original tie game was stopped.

+(4) Any game which does not meet any of the conditions noted above shall be declared no contest and shall be replayed from the beginning.
 See 4.10(c) exception.
-4.09(c)-League championships decided by one game shall be played to a conclusion, regardless of the score or inning, unless the game is shortened because one team is ahead by 15 runs or 10 runs pursuant to Rules 4.10(a)(9) or 4.10(a)(10) or the team behind wishes to concede.
-If the game is suspended for any other reason, it shall be completed at the earliest possible date and shall be played from the point of termination. - 4.10-The score of a regulation game is the total number of runs scored by each team at the moment the game ends. - (a) The game ends when the visiting team completes its half of the sixth inning if the home team is ahead. - (b) The game ends when the sixth inning is completed if the visiting team is ahead. - (c) If the home team scores the winning run in its half of the sixth inning (or its half of an extra inning after a tie), the game ends immediately when the winning run is scored.
+4.09(c)-League championships decided by one game shall be played to a conclusion, regardless of the score or inning, unless the game is shortened because one team is ahead by 15 runs or 10 runs or the team behind wishes to concede.
+If the game is suspended for any other reason, it shall be completed at the earliest possible date and shall be played from the point of termination.

+4.10-The score of a regulation game is the total number of runs scored by each team at the moment the game ends.

+(a) The game ends when the visiting team completes its half of the sixth inning if the home team is ahead.

+(b) The game ends when the sixth inning is completed if the visiting team is ahead.

+(c) If the home team scores the winning run in its half of the sixth inning (or its half of an extra inning after a tie), the game ends immediately when the winning run is scored.

 EXCEPTION: If the last batter in a game hits a home run out of the playing field, the batter-runners on base are permitted to score and the game ends when the batter-runner touches home plate.